Modern and contemporary art history.

 Art 371 - Intermediate Painting, Drawing, and Printmaking I

 Full course for one semester.
 The first part of the course will involve exploratory drawing toward a project to be proposed and executed over the rest of the semester.
 The project might involve continued work in drawing, painting, printmaking, collage, or two-dimensional mixed media.
 The course serves as a junior seminar with weekly discussions of critical essays and articles, and short papers.
 Past readings have focused on modernist art and theory from 1940 to 1970; postmodernism and critical issues in art since 1970; nineteenth and twentieth century aesthetics; notions of beauty in contemporary art; pictorial representations of irony; and artist self-representation and intentionality.
-Prerequisite: Art 271 or 272, or Art 173 or 175 with the permission of the instructor.
+Prerequisite: Art 271 or 272; or, Art 173 or 175 with the permission of the instructor.
 Enrollment limited to 18.
 Studio.
-May be repeated for credit.

 Art 382 - Installation/Participation